Joanna-dataanalyst/Excel-report-of-Amazon-sales-analysis/README.md

 <img width="233" alt="revenue generated over time" src="https://github.com/user-attachments/assets/4f8f4e3a-4d3b-4e10-9cf6-0e59fc854b73">

 The analysis shows that Year 2012 had the highest sales.
-The peak in revenue was really impressive but there was a massive decline over the years which may need investigation to understand the underlying causes.
+The peak in revenue was really impressive but there was a gradual decline from 2012 which may need investigation to understand the underlying causes.

 # Analysis 2 Problem statement